Terms and conditions

-If you provide services that require authorisation to perform, such as craft work such as plumbing or electrician work, legal authorisation is required.
+If you provide services that require authorisation to perform, such as craft work like plumbing or electrician work, legal authorisation is required.

 It is your own responsibility to ensure that the services provided or the services purchased comply with Danish law.

-Each user is obliged of his own operation to take out and maintain relevant insurance in respect of both the lessor and the lessee or the provision of services or the recipient of services.
+Each user is obliged of his own accord to take out and maintain relevant insurance, both owner and rentee or provider of services or recipient of services.

-It is your own responsibility to ensure that your home insurance covers lending of assets or covers borrowed assets.
-According to our current knowledge, home insurance does not normally cover the rental of the following assets:
+It is your own responsibility to ensure that your home insurance (relevant if you live in Denmark) or other relevant insurance covers the lending of assets or covers borrowed assets.
+According to our current knowledge, home insurance in Denmark does not usually cover the rental of the following assets: